mikenakis/Public/kit-test/README.md

 ## Discussion

-When it comes to the general question of whether production code and tests should be kept together in the same maven project and git repository or in separate maven projects and git repositories, my observations are as follows:
+When it comes to the general question of whether production code and tests should be kept together in the same maven project or in separate maven projects, my observations are as follows:

 - The choice followed by the entire Java world, with no known exceptions, is to always keep them together.
-- I have never actually come across a situation where keeping them together is necessary.
+- I have never come across any situation where keeping them together is necessary.
-- I have never even come across a situation where keeping them together offers any convenience worth mentioning.
+- I have never even come across any situation where keeping them together offers any convenience worth mentioning.
-- I have several times come across the situation where they have to be kept separate in order to avoid a circular dependency.
+- I have on several occasions come across situations where they have to be kept separate in order to avoid a circular dependency.
 - In the interest of keeping things simple, it is best to have only one way of accomplishing any given thing.
-- If there are two ways of accomplishing a given thing, and one of them is never necessary, while the other is sometimes necessary, then the second way should be chosen as the only way of accomplishing that thing.
+- If there are two ways of accomplishing a given thing, and one of them is never necessary, while the other is sometimes necessary, then the second one wins, and it should be chosen as the only way of accomplishing that thing.

 From the above I suspect that build systems (such as maven) that offer the ability to keep both production code and test code in the same project essentially achieve nothing but the following:

 - They complicate their inner workings with an unnecessary feature.
 - To support this feature, their interface is more complex than it needs to be.